- About Us

 - Contact Us

 As Canada’s premier provider of welding engineering services, SKC Engineering is now capable of using modern high power computing methods for designer-driven optimization of welded structures and related welding procedures for all levels of application.
-Using the state of the art VrWeld platform for simulation and weld modeling, combined with our extensive practical experience, our welding engineers apply their creativity, expertise and skill to be optimal, more productive, and innovative when developing solutions to welding problems.
+Using the Abaqus Welding Interface for simulation and weld modeling, combined with our extensive practical experience, our welding engineers apply their creativity, expertise and skill to be optimal, more productive, and innovative when developing solutions to welding problems.

 Weld distortion is the most frequent problem in welding applications and many techniques have been developed over time to mitigate distortion or in some case achieve zero distortion.
 Simple techniques like tack welding and fixturing can now be optimized using welding models that reliably predict distortion.
 Furthermore, simulation and modeling enables the designer to optimize complex methods like pre-offset, side heating, trail cooling, or more advanced techniques including adaptive clamping and process control.

 Welding sequence and intermittent welding design, which determines the best welding pattern in multi-pass welds, are familiar techniques to control the distortion when dealing with multi-pass welded structures.
 Finding the best solution for such a design is limited by available resources since a designer needs to pick one out of many patterns i.e. hundreds to thousands patterns, usually based on experience.
 Optimization of this problem is not feasible through shop trials, so we use computer modeling that automates implementation of several patterns for minimal distortion, residual stress, or other design objectives.
 Using our signature technique based on surrogate modeling we can efficiently select the best pattern out of tens of thousands of pattern or all possible weld sequence configurations.